bkazez/cantatas-tools/README.md

 - `make convert`: Splits processed images into pages and compiles them into a single PDF.
 - `make upload`: Uploads the final PDFs to a specified S3 bucket.

-Be sure to activate the Python environment first:
+# Be sure to activate the Python environment first

 source venv/bin/activate

+# Tests
 cd cantatas-tools
 python3 test.py ../tests ../tests-output